cscart/docs/en/user_guide/addons/vendor_debt_payout/index.rst

 These measures can encourage vendors to pay off their debts.

-Offer the ability for your vendors to pay debts
+Offer The Ability for Your Vendors to Pay Debts
 +++++++++++++++++++++++++++++++++++++++++++++++

 With the new add-on vendors can pay their debts at any point without any complications.
 All they have to do is enter an amount of money, and click the Refill balance button.
 Then vendors will be redirected to the сheckout page.
 All restrictions will be removed automatically once the debt is paid.